Azure-Samples/active-directory-python-webapp-graphapi/AppCreationScripts/AppCreationScripts.md

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     ```
 ### (Optionally) install AzureAD PowerShell modules
 The scripts install the required PowerShell module (AzureAD) for the current user if needed.
-However, if you want to install if for all users on the machine, you can follow the following steps:
+However, if you want to install it for all users on the machine, you can follow the following steps:

 4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
 For this: